Blinue/Magpie/docs/FAQ_EN.md

 Please check the [Performance Guides](https://github.com/Blinue/Magpie/wiki/performance_guides).

-## 我想对 Magpie 做一些喜闻乐见的事情，需要获得许可吗？

 ## I'd like to do something with Magpie.
 Do I need to get approval?

-There is no need for approval as long as you are followi
+There is no need for approval as long as you are follow its [License](https://github.com/Blinue/Magpie/blob/main/LICENSE) (GPLv3).
 ## Will using Magpie in multi-player games be detected as cheating?

 Magpie is designed to be non-intrusive, so it will not likely to be detected as a cheating tool.
 Currently there is no banning report for using Magpie.
 Nevertheless, you need to take the risks of using this software on your own.